 Measurement Quantization (MQ) is a novel mathematical nomenclature that considers measurement as discrete counts of fundamental units rather than as a continuum.

 We use the MQ framework to revisit basic principles of classical mechanics.
 Notably, we do not entertain new physics, nor do we entertain modeling or approximations.
-That is, we take an approach that is unique to all existing published literature.
-There is no implementation of Riemann geometry, thus no LQG or extension of Riemann’s work.
+We take an approach that is unique to all existing published literature.
+There is no implementation of LQG.
 There is no string theory, M-theory or any derivative of that work.
 There is no MOND, modeling or approximations.
 There is no underlying premise that then requires support with physical correlation.
 In short, there is nothing above our most basic understanding of those principles that define classical mechanics — just the recasting of classical solutions to motion and electromagnetism within the novel MQ framework.

 Published research is presented with as pure an approach as possible, letting the reader interpret the classical expressions in the most traditional sense.
 The concepts used include terms such as length, mass, elapsed time, velocity, acceleration.
 But even this is vague.
 We approach classical theory resolving an even more precise understanding of these terms.